Asymptotically optimal Ramsey goodness of sparse graphs versus odd cycles and paths

 Then $|A|=p$.
-Let $B$ be the set of vertices with degree at least $3$ in $G\setminus A$, and $C$ the set of all vertices of degree $2$ in $G\setminus A$.
+Let $B\subseteq V(G)\setminus A$ be the set of vertices with degree at least $3$ in $G$, and $C\subseteq V(G)\setminus A$ the set of all vertices of degree $2$ in $G$.
 Let $G_1$ be the graph obtained from $G$ by removing all leaves.
-Let $G_2$ be the graph (possibly multigraph) obtained from $G_1$ by the following two operations:
+Let $G_2$ be the graph (possibly a multigraph) obtained from $G_1$ by applying the following two operations:

-(i) if $G_1$ contains a suspended path with internal vertices from $C$ and endvertices $u, v$ from $A\cup B$, then we remove these internal vertices and add a new edge between $u$ and $v$;
+(i) if $G_1$ contains a suspended path with all internal vertices from $C$ and endvertices $u, v$ from $A\cup B$, then we remove these internal vertices and add a new edge between $u$ and $v$;

 (ii) if $G_1$ contains a cycle with exactly one vertex $v$ from $A\cup B$ and all other vertices from $C$, then we remove all vertices of the cycle except $v$ and add a loop to $v$.